IMPORTANT PATIENT NOTICE on the Coronavirus (COVID-19)

 Diagnosis requires a clinical examination and a detailed medical history.
 In cases where biopsy of soft or hard tissue, blood tests, CT scans, and other tests are necessary to arrive at a specific diagnosis, they are available through the Dental Care Center.

-Oral & Maxillofacial Radiology (diagnostic imaging)
+Oral and Maxillofacial Radiology (diagnostic imaging)

 Oral and Maxillofacial Radiology is the specialty of dentistry concerned with production and interpretation of diagnostic imaging and data used for examining the craniofacial, dental and adjacent structures.
 Electronic access to cone-beam CT images, optical scanning data, and radiologic reports enables increased efficiency of digital dentistry procedures, including CAD/CAM workflows and surgical treatment planning.